mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 - `0x85`   network 5

 The last two bytes contains a checksum for the header.
 It is an Int16 big endian.
 It's the negative cross sum starting on header len byte.
+Based on alanyses this is the only value transfered in big endian.

 The previous last two bytes may contain som random message id.